Exemptions and more discounts

 "Severely mentally impaired" means a person who has severe impairment of intelligence and social functioning (however caused), which appears to be permanent.

-If you think that you meet the criteria for an exemption, apply online.
+If you think that you meet the criteria for an exemption, you can tell us online.
+To apply online, you'll need to sign in or register for myAccount.

 The full occupied Council Tax charge is based on a property being occupied by two or more adults.